khantnaingset-kns/terraform-single-env-template/README.md

-# Terraform Template Repository README
+# Terraform Template Repository for Single Environment Deployment

 This repository serves as a template for deploying infrastructure using Terraform in a single environment setup.
 Below is an overview of the directory structure and the purpose of each file: